Consensys/permissioning-smart-contracts/README.md

 **Note:** The contracts herein have been third party audited.
 [Please contact us](https://pegasys.tech/contact/) if you would like more information, or if you are considering using this Dapp in a production environment.

 **Important:** The dependency chain for this implementation of onchain permissioning includes [web3js](https://github.com/ethereum/web3.js/) which is LGPL licensed.

 ## Using

+You probably got here from Besu.
 The [Besu documentation](https://besu.hyperledger.org/en/stable/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning/)
-describes how to use the contracts for onchain permissioning.
+describes how to use the contracts for onchain permissioning with Besu.

+We recommend you use the latest released version of this project.

 ## Development
 _Note: The build process for the Dapp is currently not supported on Windows.
-Please use the provided distribution available at [projects release page](https://github.com/PegaSysEng/permissioning-smart-contracts/releases/latest) if on Windows._
+Please use the provided distribution available at the [projects release page](https://github.com/PegaSysEng/permissioning-smart-contracts/releases/latest) if on Windows._

-### Initialise dependencies ###
+### Initialize dependencies ###
-Run `yarn install` to initialise project dependencies.
-This step is only required when setting up project for the first time.
+Run `yarn install` to initialize project dependencies.
+This step is only required when setting up the project for the first time.

 ### Linting